jmjuanes/mikel/README.md

 #### @root

 The `@root` variable grants access to the root data context provided to the template.
-It enables users to retrieve values from the top-level data object.
+It is always defined and enables users to retrieve values from the top-level data object.

 Example: